AndrewJBateman/ionic-angular-news/README.md

 ## Features

 * Cicking on an item in the news page routes to a news detail page with more information.
+There is a link here to the original article.

 * API data service can be modified to search for news in other countries.